bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 ================
 Radiology images are viewed in an open source viewer from the `Open Health Imaging Foundation`_.
 The ISB_CGC web application uses an instance of the `dcm4chee`_ open source image manager/image server to manage radiology files for the purpose of viewing.
 Currently only radiology image files from TCGA samples are available for viewing.
 It may be helpful to review the `DICOM Model of the Real World <http://dicom.nema.org/medical/dicom/current/output/html/part03.html#chapter_7>`_ to understand the relationship between patients DICOM studies, DICOM series and DICOM instances.

+.. _Open Health Imaging Foundation: http://ohif.org/
 .. _dcm4chee: https://www.dcm4che.org/
-.. _Open Health Imageing Foundation: http://ohif.org/

 The ISB-CGC web application `File Browser page`_ presents a table of DICOM studies associated with patients in some cohort.